A2 (Elementary)Lesson 1: Present Continuous & Gerund

 "Estou fazendo o almoço" (I'm making lunch)

-"As crianças estão brincando" (The children are playing)
+"As crianças estão brincando" (The kids are playing)

 "Estamos assistindo um filme" (We're watching a movie)